Detroit: Government

 The city is governed pursuant to the home rule Charter of the City of Detroit.
-The government of Detroit is run by a mayor, the nine-member Detroit City Council, the eleven-member Board of Police Commissioners, and a clerk.
+The government is run by a mayor, the nine-member Detroit City Council, the eleven-member Board of Police Commissioners, and a clerk.
 All of these officers are elected on a nonpartisan ballot, with the exception of four of the police commissioners, who are appointed by the mayor.
 Detroit has a "strong mayoral" system, with the mayor approving departmental appointments.
 The council approves budgets, but the mayor is not obligated to adhere to any earmarking.
 The city clerk supervises elections and is formally charged with the maintenance of municipal records.
 City ordinances and substantially large contracts must be approved by the council.
 The Detroit City Code is the codification of Detroit's local ordinances.

+Presently three Community Advisory Councils advise City Council representatives.
+Residents of each of Detroit's seven districts have the option of electing Community Advisory Councils.
 The city clerk supervises elections and is formally charged with the maintenance of municipal records.
 Municipal elections for mayor, city council and city clerk are held at four-year intervals, in the year after presidential elections.
 Following a November 2009 referendum, seven council members will be elected from districts beginning in 2013 while two will continue to be elected at-large.

 Detroit's courts are state-administered and elections are nonpartisan.
-The Probate Court for Wayne County is in the Coleman A. Young Municipal Center in downtown Detroit.
-The Circuit Court is across Gratiot Avenue in the Frank Murphy Hall of Justice, in downtown Detroit.
+The Probate Court for Wayne County is in the Coleman A. Young Municipal Center in downtown.
+The Circuit Court is across Gratiot Avenue in the Frank Murphy Hall of Justice.
 The city is home to the Thirty-Sixth District Court, as well as the First District of the Michigan Court of Appeals and the United States District Court for the Eastern District of Michigan.
 The city provides law enforcement through the Detroit Police Department and emergency services through the Detroit Fire Department.